What Is DTF Printing? A Beginner’s Guide

 -

-Store printed films safely before transfer.
+Store films safely before pressing

 -

-Monitor heat press temperature and timing carefully.
+Monitor heat press temperature and timing closely

 -

-🔹 Conclusion
+Conclusion